Mushymato/LivestockBazaar/author-guide.md

 This game state query checks if there are any animals for sale from a particular shopName.
 It is the same logic used to determine if the animal shop option should appear as an option on tile action `mushymato.LivestockBazaar_Shop`.

+#### Game State Query: mushymato.LivestockBazaar_HAVE_PETBOWL

+This game state query checks if there are available pet bowls on the farm.
+Only the main farm is considered.

+#### Game State Query: mushymato.LivestockBazaar_HAVE_HOUSING \<farmAnimalId\>

+This game state query checks if there are available animal house that would accept the given farm animal.
+All buildable locations are considered.

 #### Item Query: mushymato.LivestockBazaar_PET_ADOPTION [petId] [breedId] [ignoreBaseProce] [ignoreCanBeAdoptedFromMarnie]

 Item query for usage in custom pet shops (NOT animal shops!), works similar to vanilla `PET_ADOPTION` item query but allows filtering.